 Two years later, in 1848, the Mexican-American War was over.
 Mexico had lost about one-third of its territory, including California, Utah, Nevada, Arizona, and New Mexico.

 Mexico's loss of California became the United States' gain, especially when gold was discovered in Sutter's Mill a mere nine days after the territory was ceded to the U.S. in the 1848 Treaty of Guadalupe Hidalgo.

-The population of California boomed, rapidly giving it the 60,000 inhabitants needed to achieve statehood.
-Before the Gold Rush, emigration to California had been so slow it would’ve taken decades to reach that population size.
-Most of the U.S.' newly acquired regions went through long periods as territories before gaining the needed inhabitants to become a state.
+Before the Gold Rush, emigration to California had been so slow it would've taken decades to reach that population size.
+Most of the newly acquired regions in the U.S. went through long periods as territories before gaining the needed inhabitants to become states.